Sinaloa Cartel: How the empire of Chapo Guzman got involved in new businesses such as movie theaters and jewelry stores

-Sinaloa Cartel diversifies business and now also traffics in migrants
+Sinaloa Cartel diversifies and now also traffics in migrants

-In statements to the AP agency, asking to be identified only by the name of Manuel, this middle-aged man who manages the profits obtained from the trafficking of migrants states: "we control the entire border" from Sonora to Arizona.
+Asking to be identified only by the name of Manuel, this middle-aged man who manages the profits obtained from the trafficking of migrants states: "We control the entire border" from Sonora to Arizona.
 This financial manager also runs a nightclub in the city of Hermosillo, 300 kilometers from the border.

 And in a year in which there have been big changes on both sides of the border, there is a combination of new ways with old techniques: higher prices for travel, payments for surrendering to authorities, new "offers", but also the use of traditional routes and bribes to officials in both countries.